 November 8 - 13, 2020

 In 2020, we kept the tradition of celebrating our first-generation students for an entire week, even though most events had to be moved online due to the ongoing pandemic.
-While this year's celebration looked different than previous years, it was still a fantastic success with over a dozen events held throughout the week, multiple social media campaigns, and special messaging delivered to campus from top UI administrators.
+While this year's celebration looked different than previous years, it was still a fantastic success with over a dozen events held throughout the week, multiple social media campaigns, and special messaging from UI campus leaders.

 November 3 - 8, 2019